in2workspace/altia-eudistack-wallet-core-ui/README.md

 </div>

 # Introduction
-IN2 Wallet Front is the presentation side application for the IN2 Wallet project.
-It is a Ionic Angular application.
+Altia EUDIStack Wallet UI is the presentation side application for the Altia EUDIStack Wallet project.
+It is an Ionic Angular application.

 ## Architecture
 The application is based on the following architecture:
 ### Wallet Driving Application (WDA)

 ## Main Features
-// TODO: Add the main features of the application
-- User login
+- Login
-- User logout
+- Logout
-- User QR Scaning
+- QR Scaning
+- Verifiable Presentation
-- User Verifiable Credentials management
+- Verifiable Credentials management
-- User Prefered Language management
+- Prefered Language management
-- User Prefered Scaning Camera management
+- Prefered Scaning Camera management
-- CBOR Credential Presentation.

 # Getting Started
 This aplication is developed, builded and tested in Visual Studio Code